April 29, 2025

 VLC Media Player is a free and open-source media player that has been around since 2001.
 VLC remains relevant and robust through steady development and supports almost every audio and video codec out there.

-VLC provides advanced functions like downloading YouTube videos and creating video loops, making VLC a popular media player for audio and video-savvy users, content creators, and video editors.
+VLC provides advanced functions like downloading YouTube videos, creating video loops, and extracting high-quality audio from virtually any video format, making VLC a popular media player for audio and video-savvy users, content creators, and video editors who need reliable audio extraction capabilities.

 4. Apple iMovie